FanPu1/ncbi-sequence-retriever/README.md

   ```
 ## Version Change
 - 1.1.2
-  - Fix a bug related with making request using https insteay of http.
+  - Fix a bug related with making request using http insteady of https.
 - 1.1.1
   - Fix a bug related with an error when using react.
 - 1.1.0